The Beginning/Finishing Map

 India ink, ink, watercolor, and gouache on paper

-As I sat down to draw today, I felt the brevity today’s piece carries with it: I have been waiting for the number 265 to appear, because that meant 100 days remained.
+As I sat down to draw today, I felt the brevity today’s piece carries with it: I have been waiting for the number 265 to appear because that meant 100 days remain for this project.
 And I used to think 100 to be a large number, I used to think it was vast.
-Now, I look at the remaining days of this project and I realize that I have already begun, and I have met this thing called discipline, and learned that we get along.
-Now all I have to do is begin to finish.
+Now, I look at the remaining days of this project, and I realize that I have already begun, and I have met this thing called discipline and learned that we get along.
+Now, all I have to do is begin to finish.

 For me, finishing a piece of art is almost more difficult than beginning.
 The first stroke of the pencil is full of potential, full of possibilities.
-At the start of this 365 day challenge, I believed that all I had to do was begin.
+At the start of this 365-day challenge, I believed all I had to do was begin.
 Soon, I realized that the beginning was followed by doing, over and over.

-In finishing today’s piece, I had to make the decision to stop for I could have worked long into the night.
-Then I remembered that tomorrow’s piece is there, on the map, waiting for me to begin and do and finish.
-Each day filling up an empty space, each day leading to completing something that has grown and expands into a project that is so much more than I could have envisioned when I began.
+In finishing today’s piece, I had to decide to stop: I could have worked long into the night.
+Then I remembered that tomorrow’s piece was there, on the map, waiting for me to begin and do and finish.
+Each day fills up an empty space, each day leading to completing something that has grown and expanded into a project that is so much more than I could have envisioned when I began.

-(In today’s piece are 264 filled in spaces, past places on the map; 1 eye, a large space representing today; and 100 spaces, primed and waiting.)
+(In today’s piece, there are 264 filled-in spaces, past places on the map; one eye, a large space representing today; and 100 spaces, primed and waiting.)